Looking for a Christmas tradition just for you and your partner? There are some great ways to start your own Christmas traditions as a couple.

-Many holiday traditions seem to revolve around kids but it’s nice to have traditions if you don’t have children, or even if you do it’s nice to have some that you just share with your spouse.
+Many Christmas traditions seem to revolve around kids but it’s nice to have traditions if you don’t have children, or even if you do it’s nice to have some that you just share with your spouse.

-Ideas for New Traditions
+Ideas for New Christmas Traditions

 - Put up the Christmas tree together.
 Put on some holiday music or a movie and put up your tree.
 You could also have a special treat or dinner that night.